 Daniela Labra Cardero is a leading expert on the topics of mindfulness and meditation.
 She has been a meditation practitioner for the past 20 years and leverages the latest research on the science of well-being in her work.
 Daniela is the founder of AtentaMente, a nonprofit that works with the government of Mexico to bring social-emotional training techniques to educators and students.

 Stephanie Wagner is a board-certified health and wellness coach with a passion for mindfulness and meditation, with extensive years working in professional development.
 She develops and trains content to help people cultivate habits to achieve greater well-being.
 She is especially skilled on topics related to workplace well-being.

-Jay Vidyarthi has led groups at major organizations and created guided meditations used by 100,000s of people.
+Jay Vidyarthi has led groups at major organizations and created guided meditations used by 100,000's of people.
 His purpose is to nurture a society where powerful tools for self-care and personal transformation are as diverse as the people who need them.
 His extensive experience designing useful and engaging technologies for mindfulness and well-being has been instrumental in helping create the Healthy Minds Program.
-Learn more about Jay.

 Rev. Dr. Ronné Wingate Sims, is an ordained Baptist minister, speaker, teacher and activist.
 She creates opportunities and curates spaces for healing from intergenerational and ongoing trauma.
 Rev. Ronné currently serves as Executive Minister at Imani Community Church in Oakland, CA under the leadership of senior pastor Rev. Dr. George C. L. Cummings.
 Prior to joining the staff at Imani she spent several years serving children, youth and young adults in both non-profit and faith-based settings.